Find schools that offer these popular programs

 Career Options for HIM Majors

-Health information management (HIM) degree programs prepare students for a variety of job opportunities in the healthcare field.
+A health information management (HIM) bachelor's degree program can prepare students for these kinds of job opportunities in the healthcare field.
 Work experience may enhance those opportunities to include management and directorships in health information management.
 Professionals already in HIM positions may advance a career with specialized training offered by a bachelor's degree program and certification.

 Bachelor's Degree Programs in HIM

-Health information management bachelor's programs prepare students to manage healthcare data; collect, aggregate and analyze clinical and statistical data; translate data into usable information; and develop health information systems geared toward the advancement of healthcare.
-In addition to general education requirements, coursework for HIM programs commonly include:
+Health information management bachelor's programs prepare students to perform duties that include managing healthcare data; collecting, aggregating, and analyzing clinical and statistical data; translating data into usable information; and developing health information systems.
+In addition to general education requirements, coursework for HIM programs commonly includes:

 - Applied medical sciences